bschnei/media/README.txt

 I wound up using Authelia because it had support for both of those features along with good documentation and cool devs.

-The one disappointment I discovered was that external IP addresses did not get passed through Docker which means I could not use Authelia's IP-based access controls.
-I think the cleanest solution would be to move traefik into a separate docker network running in "host" mode, but that's not without its tradeoffs.

 This is running on a Synology NAS which requires some ugly hacks to get it to work.
+The change-ports script makes the built-in nginx webserver listen on ports 81 and 444 to free them up for traefik.
+The iptables-fix script passes the true external IP address through to the docker containers.
+This is very useful for pihole and authelia.

 Major credit to htpcBeginner's fantastic website and examples.